 Persistent Coughing

 Persistent and prolonged coughing can be an early sign of heart disease in dogs.
 This can happen for multiple reasons.
 One common reason is that the heart becomes enlarged, affecting other organs with its new size.
-Another could be that the heart loses its efficiency in pumping, which also disrupts the processes of other surrounding organs that rely on the heart.

 Difficulty Breathing

 Dogs with heart disease may experience shortness of breath and difficulty breathing even though they have not moved a lot.
-When your dog’s heart is having trouble, it may be unable to pump efficiently, leading to a buildup of fluids in the lungs.
+When your dog’s heart is having trouble, it may be unable to pump blood efficiently, leading to a buildup of fluids in the lungs.
 You’ll notice this when your dog starts to pant more frequently, even though it hasn’t done a lot of work.

 Lethargy